ViralTexts/gtr-clusters/clusters/18751023-sn84038126-ACanadianPhrase.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-et even in a a er the other way.
+t even in a a er the other way.
 During

 A CANADIAN PHiAsE.
 Canada&#x27;s bright